voxpupuli/puppet-mongodb/README.md

 * RHEL 7/8
 * CentOS 7/8

-For a full list of tested operating systems please have a look at the [.nodeset.xml](https://github.com/voxpupuli/puppet-mongodb/blob/master/.nodeset.yml) definition.

 This module should support `service_ensure` separate from the `ensure` value on `Class[mongodb::server]` but it does not yet.

 ## Development